 Ensuring Adequate Reserves

-As a lender with the USDA Guaranteed Loan Program, one of our first tasks is to partner with the borrower in combining an affordable amount of debt with an appropriate equity contribution, we are often asked about how best to determine the amount of equity an organization should contribute toward a project.
+As a lender with the USDA Guaranteed Loan Program, one of our first tasks is to partner with the borrower in combining an affordable amount of debt with an appropriate equity contribution to fund a long-term capital investment.
+Since the USDA Community Facilities Program does not have a required equity contribution, we are often asked about how best to determine the amount of equity an organization should contribute toward a project.

 A case study from a past client helps illustrate this balance.
 The client hospital applied for and was awarded a financing commitment to construct a new medical office building on its existing campus using the USDA Community Facilities Program financing.
 As background, the USDA financing is for enhancing credit on the permanent loan and the USDA loan guarantee does not take effect until after the project has been completed.
 This means that borrowers need to utilize a separate, non-guaranteed loan for interim or construction financing to complete the project (at which time the USDA guarantee takes effect).